 This colour/size is temporarily out of stock.
 For orders placed today we'll get one to you in about a week... or consider another colour if you can't wait.

-As a single garment Heatwave™ Merino regulates your temperature through a wide range of conditions.
-Delivering comfort in all but the hottest climes.
-Yet it is versatile enough to layer under a WindFoil™, microFoil™ or HydroFoil™ shell in winter.
+Lightwave™ Merino regulates your temperature through a wide range of conditions.
+Delivering comfort in all but the hottest climes, as well as a thermal layer under a WindFoil™, microFoil™ or HydroFoil™ shell in winter.

 WindFoil™ combines the insulative benefits of a polyester micro-fleece liner with a smooth, water resistant, softshell exterior.
 A totally windproof, yet highly breathable membrane is sandwiched between the inner and outer fabrics providing effective protection in cold, dry conditions.

 For short trips in stable weather conditions, a Ground Effect composite top lets you travel light and fast with just a single thermal layer.
-These designs combine a WindFoil™ front with a breathable Thermostat™ fleece or Heatwave™ Merino back.
-A long front zip for ventilation allows you to manage your body temperature through a wide range of conditions.
+These designs combine a WindFoil™ softshell fleece front with a breathable Thermostat™ fleece or Lightwave™ Merino back.
+Some designs have a long front zip for ventilation - allowing you to manage your body temperature through a wide range of conditions.
 Apparently you can have your cake and eat it too.

 Ground Effect tops are cut with extra length in the back... and in the sleeves too.
 So when you stretch out in search of the perfect downhill position, neither your shirttail or sleeves will ride-up to expose your back or wrists to the elements.